 GIOVANNI MORIGI during the years, collected a huge quantity of diving gear of any type unfortunately, hidden in his unbreakable place but, fortunately, shown in these pages.

-CESARE SERRA from Colle Val d'Elsa, hunter from the historical times, he has been collecting rifles for twenty years, fascinated by the exclusive characteristics of many models, the result of brilliant ideas and inventions that today make rare and precious pieces
+CESARE SERRA from Colle Val d'Elsa, Italy, hunter from the historical times, he has been collecting rifles for twenty years, fascinated by the exclusive characteristics of many models, the result of brilliant ideas and inventions that today make rare and precious pieces

-PIPPO CAPPELLANO of Trevignano Romano, besides being an exigent historical diving gear collector, is engaged in a very interesting initiative called "Vintage Scuba Lab", which we will present soon in the News section.
+PIPPO CAPPELLANO of Trevignano Romano, Italy, besides being an exigent historical diving gear collector, is engaged in a very interesting initiative called "Vintage Scuba Lab", which we will present soon in the News section.